jrayback/spring-petclinic/readme.md

-# Spring PetClinic Sample Application - Rock on remix!
+# Spring PetClinic Sample Application - Edited by me!

 ## Understanding the Spring Petclinic application with a few diagrams